-Coffee...the very mention of it means more and more mugs of steaming frothy coffee with some snacks snuggled up in the bed with a favourite book and some good music - pure bliss!
+Coffee, the very mention of it means more mugs of steaming frothy coffee with some snacks snuggled up on the couch with a favorite book and some good music - pure bliss!
 Be it hot or cold, served black or with milk and cream.

 Before you get on to the coffee growing regions in India and coffee plantations, here are some facts about coffee that you should know-

 India is the 6th largest country in the world that grows coffee after Brazil, Colombia, Vietnam, Indonesia, and Ethiopia.

 Karnataka is the largest scale berry area in the country.
 India has production of both Arabica and Robusta coffee varieties.

 Karnataka grows about 58% of the coffee with Kerala growing about 22 and Tamil Naduabout 8%.
 The other nontraditional areas where coffee plantations exist includeAndhra Pradesh, Odisha, and North-East India.

 Coffee (robusta) is also traded as futures on MCX and NCDEX commodity exchanges.

 Coffee came to India accidentally in India.
 It is mainly cultivated in southern regions.

 Monsooned Malabar AA is exclusive to India.
 The beans were being transported in one of the European ships.
 The coffee beans started to swell up as a result of the monsoon winds.

 They changed color and became more intense.
 Not only did it change the taste of the coffee but also gave it a bigger nod by the connoisseurs.
 This led to the production of the Monsooned Malabar AA world-famous specialty coffee.